Blog

 Persistence of changes

-Changes to environment variables made using os.environ in a Python script are not persisted after the script finishes executing.
+Changes to environment variables made using os.environ in a Python script do not persist after the script finishes executing.
 This means that if you run a script that sets an environment variable and then run another script or return to your shell, the environment variable changes from the first script will not be visible.

 If you want to set an environment variable that persists across multiple shell sessions or is available to other applications, you must do so at the shell level or via the operating system's interfaces for setting environment variables.
-The exact method for doing so depends on your operating system and shell.
-However, this should be done carefully, as it can potentially have wide-ranging effects on your system's behavior.
+The exact method depends on your operating system and shell.
+However, you should do this carefully, as it can potentially have wide-ranging effects on your system's behavior.

 Environment variables and configuration

-First, they allow you to avoid storing sensitive information, like passwords, API keys, or database URIs, directly in your code.
+First, they help avoid storing sensitive information, such as passwords, API keys, or database URIs, directly in your code.
 This prevents such information from being inadvertently exposed, for example, by being included in version control repositories.

 Using environment variables for sensitive information

-To use environment variables for sensitive data like API keys or database URIs, you simply need to ensure that the relevant environment variables are set in the environment where your Python code is running.
+To use environment variables for sensitive data like API keys or database URIs, ensure that the relevant environment variables are set in the environment where your Python code is running.

 import os